muhamedsuhail/Flack-Chatrooms/README.md

 # Flack - Chatrooms

-A Chatroom Application with socket.io
+A Chatroom Website with Flask and Socket.io

 ## Use the website on heroku --> [Flack](https://flack-chatrooms.herokuapp.com/)